MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-classification.md

 1. At least one of the following phrases: **ssn**, **social security**, **ssid**, **ss#**

-2. A social security number: 9 digits, which can be in a formatted or unformatted pattern
+2. A social security number: 9 digits, which can be in a formatted or unformatted pattern:

 	**Formatted**:

 	- Nine digits in the following format: ddd-dd-dddd OR ddd dd dddd

 	**Unformatted**:

 	- Nine digits in the following format: ddddddddd

 Regular expression: